ParsifalXu/MPChecker/README.md

 ### RQ2: Effectiveness of MPChecker in detecting errors.
 We collect a dataset from real-world documentation paired with corresponding code, and manually verify the correctness of each constraint.
 You can simply use abovementioned `--runallexp` command to run all experiments and check the result in `benchmark.json`.
+We have added `oracle` as the groundtruth at the end of each case for user's check.
+Two tables([groundtruth.xlsx](records/rq2-res/groundtruth.xlsx), [rq2-exp-res.xlsx](records/rq2-res/rq2-exp-res.xlsx)) are provided in [rq2-res](./records/rq2-res/).

 ### RQ3: Effectiveness of MPChecker in detecting unknown inconsistency issues.
 We reported 14 multi-parameters inconsistencies detected by MPChecker to